nyior/django-rest-paystack/README.md

 Let's quickly go over the flow for each approach and how you could use this package to process an order in each scenario.

 ##### Paystack Popup: with Paystack inline Javascript
 Here you'd import Paystack's inline Javascript using the _script_ tag.
-This will inturn insert the Paystack's pay button somewhere on your page. on lick of the pay button, the popup for collecting a customer's card details is loaded and shown to the user. (oversimplified sha).
+This will inturn insert the Paystack's pay button somewhere on your page. on click of the pay button, the popup for collecting a customer's card details is loaded and shown to the user. (oversimplified sha).

 Follow the below steps to use this package to process an order in this scenario:
 * Do all the necessary frontend setup.
 The initialization of payment happens entirely on the frontend.